 St. Mary's Collegiate Church Gowran, Medieval church ruin in Gowran, Ireland.

-St. Mary's Collegiate Church Gowran is a medieval church ruin in County Kilkenny with a rectangular layout and a central tower topped with crenellations.
-The walls feature carved stone details throughout, and visitors can see the joints and construction methods of the original stonework.
+St. Mary's Collegiate Church Gowran is a medieval church ruin in County Kilkenny, Ireland, with a rectangular plan and a central tower with crenellations.
+The tower still stands largely intact, while the nave walls are preserved on one side and open to the sky on the other.

 The community of curious travelers